-Since I published my apps EAT ROME (March 2011) and EAT FLORENCE (MAY 2011) I’ve gotten an incredible amount of positive and constructive feedback from everyone who has downloaded them.
+Since I published my apps Eat Italy (March 2011) and EAT FLORENCE (MAY 2011) I’ve gotten an incredible amount of positive and constructive feedback from everyone who has downloaded them.
 Everything from suggestions for new restaurants to corrections of spelling mistakes.
 Grazie!

 In addition I’ve gotten a lot of fan mail just thanking me.
 Well, thank you!
 I couldn’t have done it without your encouragement and support.

 One of the recurring themes among the emails, Facebook comments and twitter messages has been Venice.
 As in “When are you going to do EAT VENICE?”

 Actually, I’ve wanted to do it for quite a while.
 I’ve had the material ready.
 But due partly to technical difficulties, and partly due to too few hours in the day, it’s taken me longer than I thought. (what else is new?)

 But today I’m happy to announce EAT VENICE is here!

 Although I’ve never had the good fortune to live in Venice, I have had the pleasure of visiting often for work (and fun of course).
 Over the years I’ve built up quite a list of places where I love to eat, as well as places that my trusted friends and colleagues (who do live in Venice) recommend.
 EAT VENICE is the result of all this experience.
 Not only have I included my own personal favorites – which I have revisited for this guide – but it’s also given me the opportunity to visit several I’d never had the chance to visit before.

 The result is my list, all boiled down and presented in one handy, nifty app.
 Don’t go expecting exhaustive.
 If you want all the restaurants in Venice there are tons of guide books out there – in English and Italian.
 EAT VENICE is simply what I think is the best.
 In other words, these are all places that I go to, love and would send friends to.